Mindgreppers/lifemaker_web/content/_index.md

 ## Our goals

-The aim of LifeMaker is to foster self-growth, love and happiness in everyone’s life.
-By connecting the global tribe of truth seekers and change makers, we aim to create the conditions for a new planetary culture of nutrition, health, love, trust, safety, Singular consciousness and justfulness in shared abundance.
+The aim of LifeMaker is to foster a global and local collaboration for nutrition, health, abundance, love, happiness, trust, symbiosis, self-growth and self-realisation in every family.
+By connecting the global tribe as families of truth seekers and change makers, we aim to create the conditions for a *new planetary culture of Enlightened consciousness, continuous happiness and justfulness in shared abundance*.

-- To live as a Universal family (with family and community based units)
-- To be fulfilled, happy and growing, on a moment to moment basis
+- Mutually fulfilled, happy and growing families, joined together as One Universal Family
-- To discover the nature of Self and live justfully with relationships and co-existence
+- To discover the nature of Self and live justfully with all relationships in co-existence
-- To be a symbiotic, solution driven and justful family
+- To conserve and use resources wisely
-- To use resources wisely, be sustainable and thrive with neighboring families and local Nature
+- To be locally sustainable clusters of families living *in symbiosis with* local Nature

 ## Our approach

-- Initial exploration by the curious ones
-  - Reading of the content on website and blog
-  - [Online forum](/forum) for anyone to ask any questions about Life or Lifemaker, get to know us, and the concept, integrate perspectives etc.
-  - Personal conversations through Email, video or voice call - ([Lifeline](/lifeline))
-- Induction of the families who wish to commit to this way of living
+ Induction of the families who wish to commit to this way of living
   - Personal meetup and workshops
 - Adopting a [family based education approach](/model) for existential and co-existential education and co-living
 - Micro family units organising and helping each other as a Macro family, *in every meaningful way possible*